Sunny Leone: Personal life

 Leone has a strong interest in health and fitness and has been featured in several mainstream fitness publications.
-Leone has modelled fitness clothing for the sports brand Fantasy Fitness and shared that she stays shape by working out as much as she can despite her busy schedule, commenting in Men's Fitness magazine, "I try to eat very healthy – lots of vegetables, drinking milk every day."
+Leone has modelled fitness clothing for the sports brand Fantasy Fitness and shared that she stays in shape by working out as much as she can despite her busy schedule, commenting in Men's Fitness magazine, "I try to eat very healthy – lots of vegetables, drinking milk every day."